Getting potential members to actually land on your site is one thing, but once you get them there, you have one job: keep them there.

 Paid Memberships Pro Ease of Use

-The reason that we install plugins in the first place is to make things easier on us, and there are just some plugins out there that miss the mark.
+Paid Membership Pro is one of the top contenders when it comes to membership site platforms.
+The reason that we install membership plugins in the first place is to make things easier on us, and there are just some plugins out there that miss the mark.

 Paid Memberships Pro prides itself on being rightfully simple to use.
 With a narrow learning curve of about two or three days, you can learn everything that you possibly need to know via their FAQ, online community forums, and reviews like this.

-Overall, they made a true all-in-one experience here that’s hard to beat.
+Overall, they made a truly all-in-one experience here that’s hard to beat.

 Search for the plugin through “Add New Plugin” on WordPress, find Paid Memberships Pro, and activate your account through it.